ledlaux/pd-rainwind-synth/README.md

 ## Technical Overview ##

-This project bridges the gap between high-performance audio DSP (Digital Signal Processing) and modern web technologies.
-By using Heavy (hvcc)—the compiler behind PlugData's web export—the original Pure Data patch is converted into highly optimized C++ and then compiled into WebAssembly.
+This project is a result of my exploration of Plugdata compile mode.
+It connects high-performance audio DSP and web technologies.
+By using Heavy (hvcc) - the PD patch is converted into highly optimized C++ and then compiled into WebAssembly.

 ## Key Features ##

 Low-Latency Audio: Running the synth engine in a WebAudio Worklet ensures the audio remains glitch-free even when the UI is performing complex animations.

-Procedural Visuals: The background animation is a custom HTML5 Canvas engine that is "hard-wired" to the synth parameters.
-When you change the rain density or storm level, the visuals react in perfect sync with the sound.
+Visuals: The background animation is a custom HTML5 Canvas engine that is wired to the synth parameters.
+When you change the rain density or storm level, the visuals react.

-Modern Glassmorphism UI: A clean, minimalist interface using CSS backdrop-filters and vertical faders to mimic high-end studio rack gear.
+UI: A clean, minimalist interface using CSS designed by Gemini AI.

 ## The Workflow ##